Questions and Answers

 What is the burial count at Rose Hill Cemetery?

-What type of errors cause uncertainty in the burial count?
+What types of issues cause uncertainty in the burial records?

 Who was the first person buried at Rose Hill?